gaolaowai/Rust-Services-Examples/README.md

 # What is this?
 Examples of different services written in Rust with minimal dependencies where possible.
+It is a work in progress.

+Even though this repository is in Rust, I can easily write similar code in Python, C, C++, Golang, Elixir, etc..., though I tend to avoid writing network/world-facing code in those languages for performance or security reasons.

+I'm working to get generic examples of up-to-date Python and C or C++ code into my github which can show my abilities within those languages.

+Unfortunately most of my work in the past few years has been in private repositories.
+That work covers everything from Ai, computer vision, network services, data visualization and processing platforms, encrypted communications, streaming, etc...
+I'll need to produce some toy examples to illustrate that experience.

 # Why does this repo exist?
 Working in IT and software development, there are repeated common components that I've bumped into time and time again.